Greyhound Friends of NJ, Inc.

 ~ BARBARA WICKLUND ~

-During her long tenure, she began a number of GFNJ rescue initiatives, including their innovative Prison Foster Program, which provides rehabilitative benefits for incarcerated youth at the Mountain View Correctional Facility in Annandale, NJ as well as needed socialization and obedience training for rescued dogs.
-GFNJ remains New Jersey’s oldest and largest greyhound rescue organization, placing about 300 ex-racers each year.
+During her long tenure, she began a number of GFNJ initiatives, including their innovative Prison Foster Program, which provides rehabilitative benefits for incarcerated youth at the Mountain View Correctional Facility in Annandale, NJ as well as needed socialization and obedience training for retired dogs.
+GFNJ remains New Jersey’s oldest and largest greyhound adoption organization, placing about 300 ex-racers each year.

 Barbara was also the founder and past president of the Tri-State Basset Hound Rescue League, founding member and former secretary of the Berkshire Valley Basset Hound Club and served as the AKC delegate from the Basset Hound Club of America beginning in 1978.
 She was a delegate from the Berkshire Valley Basset Hound Club to the N.J.
 Federation of Dog Clubs, Inc., serving as Federation president for three years.